Darious Singleton Recognized for Social Justice Work

 - Honor adolescent culture while acknowledging it as unique and different from adult culture.

-- Stand with all types of young people as they find their voices and encourage full expression of those voices without judgement.
+- Stand with all types of young people as they find their voices and encourage full expression of those voices without judgment.

 - Model respectful behavior towards all people.